Brian-Uong/Airline-Bookings/README.md

 # Airline-Bookings

-STAT167 Group11 FinalProject:Airline Bookings
+STAT167 Group11 FinalProject: Airline Bookings

+By: Brian Uong, AmyLau, EmlynZhai, LindsayPhan, and AdelricLow

 Link to Kaggle dataset: https://www.kaggle.com/datasets/anandshaw2001/airlines-booking-csv

-By: Brian Uong, AmyLau, EmlynZhai, LindsayPhan, and AdelricLow

  Project Introduction:
  The goal of this research project is to analyze an airline booking dataset from Kaggle to determine what factors influence airline bookings.
 Specifically, our objective is to determine which factors passengers value